visserle/AnkiOps/README.md

 ```bash
 deckops am # anki to markdown (export)
 ```
 ## FAQ

 ### How is this different from other Markdown or Obsidian tools?

 Available tools are one-way importers: you write in Markdown or Obsidian and push to Anki, but edits in Anki don't sync back.
-DeckOps is fully bidirectional: you can edit in either Anki or Markdown and sync in both directions.
+DeckOps is bidirectional: you can edit in either Anki or Markdown and sync in both directions.
 Additionally, DeckOps uses a one-file-per-deck structure, making your collection easier to navigate and manage than approaches that use one file per card.
-Note that DeckOps requires custom note types (`DeckOpsQA` and `DeckOpsCloze`).

 ### Is it safe to use?

-Yes, DeckOps will never modify cards with non-DeckOps templates.
-Your existing collection won't be affected and you can safely mix managed and unmanaged cards in the same deck.
+Yes, DeckOps will never modify notes with non-DeckOps note types.
+Your existing collection won't be affected and you can safely mix managed and unmanaged notes in the same deck.
 Further, DeckOps only syncs if the activated profiles matches the one it was initialized with.
-When orpahned DeckOps cards are detected, you will be prompted to confirm their deletion.
+When orphaned DeckOps notes are detected, you will be prompted to confirm their deletion.
 Concerning your Markdown files, DeckOps automatically creates a Git commit of your collection folder before every sync, so you can always roll your files back if needed.

-### How do I create new cards?
+### How do I create new notes?

 Create a new Markdown file in your initialized DeckOps folder.
 For the first import, the file name will act as the deck name.
 Subdecks are supported via two underscores `__` (Anki's `::` is not supported in the file system).
-Start by writing your cards in Markdown.
-For each card, you can decide whether to use the QA or cloze format.
-Cards must be separated by a new line, three dashes `---`, and another new line.
-You can add new cards anywhere in an existing file.
+Start by writing your notes in Markdown.
+For each note, you can decide whether to use the QA or cloze format.
+Notes must be separated by a new line, three dashes `---`, and another new line.
+You can add new notes anywhere in an existing file.

 ```markdown
 Q: Question text here